FredHutch/swift-switch-account/README.md

 authentication of the credentials and authorization to the account, the client will set the environment variables:

-- `ST_AUTH`
 - `ST_USER`
 - `ST_KEY`

 with values appropriate for the Swift account.
-If the client is instructed to persist these environment variables, the client will write a file called `.swiftrc` with appropriate shell commands to enable use of the `.swiftrc` in shell startup files.
+If the client is instructed to persist these environment variables, the client will write a file called `.swiftrc` (or `.swift.cshrc` for C shell variants) that can be read in by the shell.

+Note that `ST_AUTH` (with the Swift authorization URL) is not set by either this script nor is it written to a swiftrc file.

 If either authorization or authentication fail, the user is notified with an appropriate error message indicating the cause.
 Existing